jordanmor/tts-js-assignments/README.md

     - An integer currentPhotoIndex that represents which photo in the photoList is currently displayed
     - A nextPhoto() function that moves currentPhotoIndex to the next index if there is one, and: 4. logs the current photo name.
 4. Otherwise, log "End of slideshow";
     - A prevPhoto() function that does the same thing, but backwards.
     - A function getCurrentPhoto() that returns the current photo from the list.

+**Updated solution**
+- Original solution refactored using a closure, short-circuiting and arrow functions
+- Located in folder challenge04_02_updated

 ## TTS JavaScript Challenge 5